$2k$20,000$100K

 $

 One of the most important, big-ticket purchases made by consumers today is the acquisition of a new/used car.
 In many cases, these consumers could be looking to purchase the vehicle via a conventional vehicle loan available at most banking institutions.
-However, in situations where the borrower currently has a poor credit score and/or low credit usage profile, the auto financing option from banks may not be possible due to the strict credit and lending parameters imposed by banks.
+However, in situations where the borrower currently has a poor credit score and/or poor credit usage profile, the auto financing option from banks may not be possible due to the strict credit and lending parameters imposed by banks.
 In these cases, the bad credit auto loan can potentially be a viable option with many such vendors available across Canada.

 One of the key elements of consumer finance is the concept of the credit score.
 When a consumer uses his or her credit card to make purchases, they begin building a credit history.
-Once repayment is complete, specialist organizations like Equifax and TransUnion (the two major credit bureaus in Canada) will compile this information and assign a credit score on a scale up to 900.
+Once all loan payments are complete, specialist organizations like Equifax and TransUnion (the two major credit bureaus in Canada) will compile this information and assign a credit score on a scale up to 900.
 A good credit score (650+ in Canada) is generally reflective of responsible spending and repayment patterns while a poor credit score (<500 in Canada) may mean that the consumer has failed to repay on time, gone through a bankruptcy, has a high amount of debt outstanding etc. It is for the consumers on this end of the spectrum that the bad credit auto loan is most useful.

 In Canada, there are several providers of auto loans for people with bad credit or low credit, available either through applications online or at select brick-and-mortar locations.
 The process for poor credit car loans is somewhat different from conventional lenders or dealership loans.